What Are Fiber-Optic Sensors?

 Cable with Dedicated Emitter

-For fiber-optic heads with coaxial light emission and for certain light bands, it is essential to ensure the correct assignment of emitter on the fiber-optic head to emitter on the amplifier.
+For fiber-optic heads with coaxial light emission and for certain fiber optic cable bands, it is essential to ensure the correct assignment of emitter on the fiber-optic head to emitter on the amplifier.

 Tip: The amplifiers are marked with arrows for this purpose.